lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab8.md

 x
 ```

+Note that if there is more than one county in the population range, they should
+be printed in alphabetical order.

 As always, make sure you match the output formatting exactly so that the
 autograder can read your answers.

 ### Hints

 * To make the prompt loop, you can use the return value of `scanf`
-* if no counties match the seat or population range, you don't need to print
+* If no counties match the seat or population range, you don't need to print
 	anything.
+* Store your structs in alphabetical order to print them in alphabetical order.

 ## Grading--100 points